mundorum-lab/datasci/modules/visualize/README.md

 	1. Run `npm run dev` on terminal.
 	2. Change the "type" selection box to "Cluster"
 	3. Click on "Send Options"
-	4. Click on "Apply Cluster with 2 clusters"
+	4. Click on "Apply Cluster with 2 clusters" at the top of the page
 	5. The `graph-oid` component displays the graph.